EpsilonZ/CityVisualizer/code/README.md

  ![Allt text](../media/generatingFirstStep2.1.png)

+__NOTE: If you see that an error occured downloading just refresh the page and delete the temporary downloads from your Downloads folder__

 3. Create smoother paths.
 Since doing this at browser is an issue, I wanted to execute this locally.

  ![Allt text](../media/generatingSecondStep2.2.png)